Va-Ns/Bag-of-Features/README.md

 # Bag of Features Image Classification in MATLAB

-This project implements a Bag of Features model for image classification in MATLAB.
-The model involves several steps including feature extraction, vector quantization, and classification using a Naive Bayes classifier.
+This project is inspired by the code snippets available from the ICCV of 2005 https://people.csail.mit.edu/fergus/iccv2005/bagwords.html.
+It implements a Bag of Features model for image classification in MATLAB.
+The model involves several steps including feature extraction, vector quantization, and classification using the intrinsic functions of MATLAB.

 ## Project Structure